Spain lenders brace for tough year-end as new rules bite

 The new guidelines may make it hard for them to stick to their dividend plans for 2013, analysts say.

-They also say that other banks that have ridden out Spain's crisis until now, including Spain's three-biggest lenders Santander, BBVA and Caixabank as well as Bankinter, may have to adapt for different reasons.
+They also say that other banks that have ridden out Spain's crisis until now, including Spain's three-biggest lenders Santander (SAN.MC), BBVA (BBVA.MC) and Caixabank (CABK.MC) as well as Bankinter (BKT.MC), may have to adapt for different reasons.

 "Santander and Caixabank dividends per share are probably too high.
 Bankinter probably needs to adjust downwards its cash dividend per share because payout exceeds 25 percent ...
 BBVA could move to more scrips (dividends paid in shares)," Carlos Garcia Gonzalez, an analyst at Societe Generale, wrote on Friday in a note to clients.